River Line (NJ Transit): Rolling stock

 The River Line fleet comprises 20 articulated Swiss-built Stadler GTW 2/6 DMU (diesel multiple unit) cars.
 The River Line is the first light rail system in the United States to use these instead of more typical electric vehicles.

 Stations

 All stations and rolling stock were built after 1990 and are fully ADA-compliant.

 Future service, stations and extensions

 New Jersey Transit has proposed several possible extensions and stations to the River Line, either as parts of the initial construction plan which were deferred, or as potential future projects.

 Glassboro–Camden Line

-The Glassboro–Camden Line is a proposed 18 mi diesel multiple unit (DMU) light rail system.
+The Glassboro–Camden Line is a proposed 18 mi diesel multiple unit (DMU) hybrid rail system.
 At its northern end in Camden it will converge with the River Line, with which its infrastructure and vehicles will be compatible, and terminate at the Walter Rand Transportation Center.
 The plan is part of larger expansion of public transportation in South Jersey that will include bus rapid transit along the Route 42 and Route 55, improvements to the Atlantic City Rail Line, and enhanced connections to the Atlantic City International Airport.